 - exposure to ultraviolet (UV) radiation,

 UV radiation breaks down collagen and elastin fibers in the skin.
-These fibers form the connective tissue that supports the skin.
+These fibers make up the connective tissue that supports the skin.
 As this layer breaks down, the skin becomes weaker and less elastic.
 The skin begins to sag, and wrinkles appear.

-Darker skin contains more melanin and provides some protection against many of the harmful effects of UV radiation.
-People who work in the sun are at a higher risk of developing early wrinkles.
+Darker skin contains more melanin and provides protection against many harmful effects of UV radiation.
+People who work in the sun are more likely to develop wrinkles.
 Wearing clothing that covers the skin, such as hats or long sleeves, can delay the development of wrinkles.

-Everyone has wrinkles and fine lines that become more pronounced over time.
+Everyone has wrinkles and lines that become more pronounced over time.

 - Avoid UV radiation.

-- Wear a hat and clothing to protect your skin and use sunscreen every day.
+- Wear a hat and protective clothing every day and use sunscreen lotion.

-- Regularly moisturize your skin.
-Moisturizing prevents drying, reducing the chance of wrinkle formation.
+- Regularly apply moisturizer.
+Moisturizing prevents dryness, reducing the chance of wrinkles forming.

 - Quit smoking.
 Smoking significantly accelerates skin aging and causes skin wrinkles.

-- Drink less alcohol.
-Alcohol dehydrates the skin, which can cause damage over time.
+- Consume less alcohol.
+Alcohol dehydrates the skin, leading to damage over time.

 - Eat a healthy, balanced diet.
 Eating plenty of fruits and vegetables can prevent skin damage, while sugar and refined carbohydrates can accelerate skin aging.

 - Wash your face twice a day.
 Use a gentle cleanser.
-Rubbing the skin can cause irritation and accelerate skin aging.
+Harsh scrubbing can irritate the skin and accelerate skin aging.